-MAP-21 and state laws are placing increasing emphasis on using comprehensive transportation performance measures that include mobility, safety, economy, livability, equity, and environmental to guide transportation decision making.
-The federal MAP-21 law requires state DOTs and metropolitan planning organizations (MPOs) to set performance targets and report progress with respect to seven comprehensive national goals (MAP-21 2012).
-The Oregon Jobs and Transportation Act mandates that ODOT develop a least-cost planning (LCP) process that uses performance measures in the comprehensive evaluation of all possible solutions to meet transportation goals.
+MAP-21 and state laws are placing increasing emphasis on using comprehensive transportation performance measures that include mobility, safety, economy, livability, equity, and environmental to guide transportation decision-making.
+The federal MAP-21 law requires state departments of transportation (DOTs) and metropolitan planning organizations (MPOs) to set performance targets and report progress with respect to seven comprehensive national goals (MAP-21 2012).
+The Oregon Jobs and Transportation Act mandates that ODOT develop a least-cost planning process that uses performance measures in the comprehensive evaluation of all policies proposed to meet transportation goals.

 One of the toughest challenges keeping DOTs and MPOs from adopting comprehensive measures in the decision process is the lack of performance measures allowing consistent comparison of multimodal performance over time and across geographic areas.
 Fortunately, previous ODOT research offers some direction in meeting this challenge.
-Proof-of-concept research in SPR 375 (Reiff and Gregor 2005) developed a Transportation Cost Index (TCI) for use in comparing transportation performance outcomes for different modes in common terms.
-The TCI accomplishes this by building on the concept of the widely-used Consumer Price Index (CPI).
-As a result of the logic appeal of the TCI and the proof-of-concept research, this measure was adopted by the Accessibility Indicator Development Team (IDT) for the Oregon LCP project (Carr, Hajiamiri, and Gros 2012).
+Proof-of-concept research in ODOT sponsored research project SPR 357 (Reiff and Gregor 2005) developed a Transportation Cost Index (TCI) to compare the performance of different transportation modes in common terms, building on the concept of the widely used Consumer Price Index (CPI).
+As a result of the logical appeal of the TCI and the proof-of-concept research, the Accessibility Indicator Development Team adopted this measure for the Oregon least-cost planning project (Carr, Hajiamiri, and Gros 2012).